How to Wash Pillowcases: Full Guide

 Pillowcases can get dirty pretty quickly.

-After all, they’re always in direct contact with our skin — meaning they’re subjected to skin and hair oils, perspiration, and bacteria.
+After all, they’re always in direct contact with our skin, meaning they’re exposed to skin and hair oils, perspiration, and bacteria.

-If you notice greasy stains, yellowing, and odors, keep reading our guide to learn how to properly wash cotton, linen, and silk pillowcases.
+If you notice greasy stains, yellowing, or odors, keep reading our guide to learn how to wash pillowcases of different materials and prevent any further damage.

 Why Is It Important to Wash Pillowcases Regularly?

 Even if you wash your hair and scrub your face before bed, you still produce sweat, sebum, and dead skin cells as you sleep.
-These are absorbed by your pillowcase, which will start to grow bacteria.
+These are absorbed by your pillowcase, which can lead to bacteria growth inside the fabric.

-On top of that, dead skin cells mostly make up dust — which attracts dust mites that feed off those dead skin cells.
+On top of that, dead skin cells primarily make up dust, which attracts dust mites that feed off those cells.

 Effect of Dirty Pillowcases on Skin and Health